Enjoying Snackz.ai?

 The Medicalization of Aging

 The book critiques the pervasive notion of aging as a disease state, highlighting how this perspective fuels a multi-billion dollar industry peddling solutions to a natural process.
-Fletcher explores how this medicalization impacts not only our physical health but also our self-perception, social interactions, and overall well-being as we age.
-By framing aging as a medical issue, society often overlooks the natural and inevitable aspects of growing older.
+This medicalization impacts not only our physical health but also our self-perception, social interactions, and overall well-being as we age.

 Biopolitics of Aging